Edgarkimbugwe/luga-talk/README.md

 - Delete their own blog posts and be warned before talking the action to delete. <details><summary>See Screenshot</summary><img src="docs/features/deletepost.png">
 - Remove blog post from their favorites and be warned before talking the action to delete. <details><summary>See Screenshot</summary><img src="docs/features/removepost.png">

-The Luga|Talk project emphasizes CRUD functionality, allowing users to create, read, update, and delete blogs as they contribute to the language learning community.
+The LuGa|Talk project emphasizes CRUD functionality, allowing users to create, read, update, and delete blogs as they contribute to the language learning community.

 ### User Account Management:
 - LuGa|Talk provides robust user account management features, allowing users to easily sign up, log in, and manage their profiles.
 The platform ensures secure authentication, using industry-standard practices to protect user data and maintain privacy.
 This enhances overall user interaction, satisfaction, and security.
 Such validation at creation include is: